Estimated reading time: 13 minutes

 Another Week At The CBB House

-We made pumpkin spice ice-cream this week and it turned out great and I’m not a huge pumpkin fan as it is.
+We made pumpkin spice ice cream this week, which turned out great.
+I’m not a huge pumpkin fan.

-Thanks for understanding my MIA for a bit but all is well now in the CBB family and extended family.
+Thanks for understanding my MIA for a bit, but all is well now with the CBB family and extended family.

 That’s all for this week,